AADR Logo

 Please don't let the distance stand in your way of finding your newest best friend.
 We have volunteers who will help your "new friend" get up and down the East Coast or Midwest.
 We just can't get them from one coast to the other.
 Please look for dogs on your coast.

-More about Bandit #2 in TN
+More about Bandit in KY

-Good with Dogs, Not Good with Cats, Good with Kids
+Good with Dogs, Not Good with Cats, Good with Older/Considerate Kids Only, Good with Adults, Requires a yard, Cratetrained, Likes to play with toys, Playful, Affectionate, Even-tempered

 AADR does not recommend dachshunds for families with children under 5, or families planning to have children during the dog's lifetime.
 Dachshunds are often not patient with little kids, and kids can accidentally hurt a dachshund's back or get bitten.